shirishswate/CapstoneProject-StoreSalesForecast/README.md

 * Execution time for both XGB and LGBM are similar.
 * Recommended model is LGBM

-  Here are the plots for training, validation and test set data along with model predictions.
+  Following plots compair training, validation and test datasets along with model predictions.

   | Polynomial            				 | ARIMA              				|
   | ------------------------------------ | -------------------------------- |